jason-scheffel/metatree/README.md

 ## License

-This program is licensed under the following license(s):
+The main license for this program is:

 - [AGPL-3.0-or-later](https://spdx.org/licenses/AGPL-3.0-or-later.html)

+Some files, however, may be licensed under the following license(s):

 - [CC0-1.0](https://spdx.org/licenses/CC0-1.0.html)

 The following file is an spdx document, which includes the specific license(s) per file in this program:

-- `~/spdx.spdx`

-Furthermore, this program contains and uses dependencies.
-The specific dependencies and their corresponding licenses can be viewed in the following
-directory:

-- `~/ort/output_docs`
+- `~/reuse.spdx`

-Finally, the `~/LICENSES` directory includes the texts for the licenses used for this program; additionally, the `~/ort/output_docs/NOTICE_DEFAULT` file includes the texts for the licenses, along with other things, for the dependencies of this program.
+Finally, the `~/LICENSES` directory includes the licenses used for this program.

 <p align="right"><<a href="#TOP">back to top</a>></p>